ironbar/prompt_recovery/docs/modeling/Iteration_01_biggest_model.md

   - [ ] [Fine-tune Mixtral-8x7B on Your Computer (QLoRA)](https://colab.research.google.com/drive/1VDa0lIfqiwm16hBlIlEaabGVTNB3dN1A?usp=sharing)
   - [ ] https://www.kaggle.com/models/mistral-ai/mixtral/frameworks/PyTorch/variations/8x7b-instruct-v0.1-hf/versions/1
 - [ ] Which dataset was used to fine-tune Guanaco?
 On Qlora paper it is said that it was fine-tuned in less than one day
-- [ ] How can I make a submission with a HuggingFace model?
+- [x] How can I make a submission with a HuggingFace model?
 - [ ] Which dataset I could use for validation?
 - [ ] Set up a validation pipeline
 - [ ] How much could I improve the evaluation speed if using a more powerful GPU?
-- [ ] Which LLMs I can finetune and use for inference?
+- [x] Which LLMs I can finetune and use for inference?
 - [x] [Fine-tuning de grandes modelos de lenguaje con Manuel Romero | Hackathon Somos NLP 2023](https://www.youtube.com/watch?v=WYcJb8gYBZU) Está un poco anticuada porque es de hace un año pero la teoría está muy bien explicada.
 - [ ] https://github.com/somosnlp/recursos/blob/main/hackathon_2024/entrenamiento_llm_instrucciones.ipynb
+- [ ] Batch size speedup on inference
 - [ ] Does the order of the prompt has an effect on inference time?